 On arrival in Polperro we decided that it would be rude to walk past the “Blue Peter”, an excellent harbour-side pub, but which at 6.30 pm, seemed to be full of drunks – evidence again of the “pissed by six” syndrome observed elsewhere.

-The path became more dramatic after Looe, with many steep climbs, but soon degenerated through less interesting terrain populated by soulless, unattractive settlements.
+The path became more dramatic after Looe, with many steep climbs, but soon degenerated through less interesting terrain populated by soulless, unattractive settlements and similar people.
 The glut of sub-standard holiday accommodation around Downderry was very striking.